 If you want to make the cookie dough ahead of time, you can scoop and roll the dough and then freeze it.
 When you want to bake your Smartie Cookies, simply thaw the cookie dough balls at room temperature and then bake as per instructions below.

-tips for perfect Smartie Cookies
+Tips for perfect Smartie Cookies

 - Start with room temperature butter: Make sure your butter is nice and soft (you should be able to easily make an indent with your finger), but not melty or wet.

 - Don’t over-mix your cookie dough: Once your cookie dough is combined and your mix-in’s are evenly dispersed, stop mixing.
+If you over-mix, your cookies may be cakey or dry.

 - Roll them smooth: Use your hands to roll the cookie dough into smooth balls and then place them on your prepared trays.
 There’s no need to flatten them – they’ll spread out naturally in the oven.